 - 1) Understand, conduct, disseminate, and critically evaluate research in kinesiology and related fields. - 2) Deeply understand content in one's chosen field - 3) Promote the learning of others through strong written and oral communication. - 4) Prepare program development and research proposals.

 The target time for completion of the Ph.D.
-(Kinesiology) program is six years or less.
+(Kinesiology) program is four to six years.

 Ph.D. in Kinesiology with an emphasis in Motor Behavior